Top 5 things to see at Dulwich

 See Canaletto at work

 The Gallery owns two masterpieces by Italian 18th century old master painter Giovanni Antonio Canal, better known as Canaletto.
-In 1746 Canaletto moved to England where he was work was growing in popularity.
-His 1954 painting of A View of Old Walton Bridge hangs in Gallery 4 and includes the painter himself complete with easel and palette standing on the edge of the Thames, see if you can spot him.
+In 1746 Canaletto moved to England where his work was growing in popularity.
+His 1754 painting of A View of Old Walton Bridge hangs in Gallery 4 and includes the painter himself complete with easel and palette standing on the edge of the Thames, see if you can spot him.

 Discover how Sir John Soane’s iconic roof influenced the British telephone box